 Before joining government service in 2005, David spent six-and-a-half years as a securities, complex commercial and bet-the-company litigator with two large law firms in New York.

-David’s experience in securities and commodities fraud, including his role as a securities litigator in private practice, greatly supplements our financial institution litigation and securities enforcement practices.
-His background is invaluable for clients—including broker-dealers, hedge funds, private equity funds, investment companies and advisers, banks, and public companies—facing risks of government investigation, regulatory enforcement, and related civil litigation, as well as other matters that require internal investigations, including Foreign Corrupt Practices Act compliance.
-To this end, David represents clients before DOJ, various U.S. Attorney's Offices, SEC, CFTC, FINRA and other self-regulatory organizations, as well as state regulators and enforcement authorities.
-He is also an asset for clients facing issues implicating national security, international clients doing significant business in the United States, and clients with privacy and cybersecurity issues.
+David’s experience in securities and commodities fraud, including his role as a securities litigator in private practice, greatly supplements the firm's financial institution litigation and securities enforcement practices.
+His background is invaluable for clients—including broker-dealers, hedge funds, private equity funds, investment companies and advisers, banks, and public and private companies—facing risks of government investigation, regulatory enforcement, and related civil litigation, as well as other matters that require internal investigations, including Foreign Corrupt Practices Act and Bank Secrecy Act/Anti-Money Laundering compliance.
+To this end, David represents clients before DOJ, several US Attorney's Offices, SEC, CFTC, FINRA and other self-regulatory organizations, state attorneys general offices, and other state regulators and enforcement authorities.
+He is also an asset for clients facing issues implicating digital currencies, national security, international clients doing significant business in the United States, and clients with cybersecurity and privacy-related issues.

-Defending former CEO of for-profit education company against SEC charges in federal court.
+Defended former CEO of for-profit education company against SEC charges in federal court; obtained favorable, eve-of-trial settlement.

 Defending senior manager of automobile manufacturer in DOJ vehicle emissions investigation.

-Performing internal investigations for corporate, banking, and hedge fund clients involving securities enforcement and regulatory issues, wire fraud, anti-money laundering, and national security issues.
+Performing internal investigations for corporate, banking, and hedge fund clients involving securities enforcement and regulatory issues, wire fraud, anti-money laundering, healthcare fraud, and national security issues.

 Representing large corporate client in investigation by New York state regulators.